-The Laureate for Irish Fiction is proud to present The Readers’ Voice, a series of author interviews taking place across the country, celebrating the reader, local libraries and outstanding Irish writing.
-Ireland's inaugural Laureate Anne Enright will interview six writers in six different library related venues over the course of February, March and April.
-Regardless of geography, we are encouraging readers across the country to engage with this series, read the books and tune in online to watch the events in libraries across the country.
+The Readers' Voice was a series of author interviews that took place across the country to celebrate the reader, local libraries and outstanding Irish writing.
+Ireland's inaugural Laureate Anne Enright interviewed six writers in six different library related venues over the course of February, March, April and May.
+Regardless of geography, the series encouraged readers across the country to engage with the series, read the books and tune in online to watch the events in libraries across the country.

 |Christine Dwyer Hickey